RobertaBtt/KubernetesFlash/README.md

 ###### If you are not breaking things, you can just keep the current version,
 ###### but if you are sure you are breaking staff for the clients, you should avoid this
 ###### and permit them to use the previous version until they are ready to use the latest version.

 ---

+###### Afternoon #day1

+### Test Driven Development
+Writing test for two endpoints.

+### How to update a service

+    kubectl set image deployment.apps/api api=gcr.io/data-wrangling-397007/kubernetes_flash:v1
+    kubectl set image deployment.apps/api api=gcr.io/data-wrangling-397007/kubernetes_flash

+Output:

+    deployment.apps/api image updated

+---

+###### Evening #day1
+- Introduced the Dependency Container.
+- Introduced the connection SQLiteConnection
+- the POST route which needs a light DB (SQLLite) to store the list of CSV
+- I want my program to be flexible enough if I want to change the type of database later.

+Updated the POST request

+---